UCL-EO/geog0111/README.md

 ### Using the course notes

-We will generally use `jupyter` notebooks for running interactive Python programs.
+We will use `jupyter` notebooks for running interactive Python programs.
 If you are taking this course at UCL, follow the instructions on [UCL installation and running](notebooks/Install.md).

 If you are interested in running the course notes from outside UCL on your own computer, there are several options: